jbcodeforce/shift_left_utils/docs/setup.md

 ```

-### Specific install for the developers using uv
+### Specific install for the shift_left developers using uv

-The installation is simpler with
+The installation is simpler with the following commands:

 ```sh
 uv tool list